SanjeeveSankar-47/ASAPP/README.md

 ## About

-ASAPP is a mixed stack project with a Python-heavy codebase and a JavaScript frontend.
+ASAPP is a mixed stack project with a Python-heavy codebase and a Streamlit frontend.
 This repository may contain API services, utilities, and a frontend UI.
 This README provides a general setup and workflow to get the project running locally and help future contributors onboard quickly.

 ---